Aberdeen 4-1 Hibernian

 Goal!

 Goal!
 Aberdeen 4, Hibernian 0.
-Gary Mackay-Steven (Aberdeen) right footed shot from outside the box to the top right corner.
+Gary Mackay-Steven (Aberdeen) right footed shot from the centre of the box to the top right corner.
 Assisted by Andrew Considine.

 Attempt blocked.
 Graeme Shinnie (Aberdeen) left footed shot from outside the box is blocked.